 - To develop well-rounded, confident and open-minded young adults and citizens.

-Running through all of our curriculum, including the pastoral curriculum, are strands of Personal, Social, Moral, Spiritual and Cultural education (PSMSC) which cover themes such as:
+Running through all of our curriculum, including the pastoral curriculum, are strands of personal development which covers themes such as:

 - Making and maintaining positive relationships(including Relationships and Sex Education).

 - Staying safe and healthy(including understanding grooming/radicalisation and cyber-safety).

 - Respect of self and others.